findmypast/usher/README.md

 - `do <String>` Required.
 The name of the function to execute.
 This may be a default function, an imported function, or even another task defined in the same file.
 - `description <String>` A string describing the task.
 Will be displayed in `usher list`.
 Optional, for documentation purposes only.
+- `log_prefix` A string that is prefixed to any console log oputput for this task.
+Useful when multiple calls to the same task are in use.
 - `options <Object>` Task-level options like retry.
 See below for available options.
 - Any other properties will be passed onto the do function.
 Each function will define its own set of named arguments that it will use.
 **For the `shell` command, beware that the properties defined in the usher file can overwrite those used by [child_process.exec](https://nodejs.org/api/child_process.html) module.
 For example, if you define an Usher property called `uid` then the value of this will be used when the  shell command executes (regardless of where the property is defined - it could be defined in a separate task).
 To avoid confusion, it's best not to create property names that match those used by `child_process.exec`.
 See the `shell` task below which also lists these properties.**